Hydropower

 The Sog Area has three hydropower stations, with a total of eight generating units plus conveyance structures, by the Þingvallavatn and Úlfljótsvatn lakes.

 In North Iceland there are three hydropower stations, with five generating units and associated conveyance structures.
-Called the Blanda Area, this includes Blanda Power Station and the three Laxá Stations.
+Called the Blanda Area, this includes Blanda Power Station and the Laxá Stations II and III.

 The fourth operational area is Fljótsdalur Area with Iceland’s largest hydropower station.
 Fljótsdalur Power Station has six turbines and extensive conveyance structures, including tunnels totalling 70 km in length.